hazzardweb/filepicker-docs/howto.md

 ```
 The `user_id` you could use something else, like a `post_id`, `customer_id` etc.

-Next you'll create a simple [PDO](http://php.net/manual/en/book.pdo.php) connection, but you could use your dedicated database library:
+Next we'll create a simple [PDO](http://php.net/manual/en/book.pdo.php) connection, but you could use your own database library:

 ```php
 // uploader/index.php